jswymer/mydoctest/articles/projects-how-manage-project-supplies.md

 <properties
-                pageTitle="How to: Manage Project Supplies| Financials"
+                pageTitle="How to: Manage Job Supplies| Financials"
                 description="Describes how to supply material and services to jobs." services="project-madeira"
                 documentationCenter=""